nsaicharan/existentialhope/2017-10-20-The-reason-for-me-writing-this-index.md

 source-id: 1-H2hDKiuxnPULIv33Rn0fixZb-YXp0HyeAH0KD2aBNo
 published: true
 ---
-**I want to do to Existential Risk, what Transhumanism did for my Existential Angst - shifting from attitude of fatalism to optimistic problem solving. **
+*With this index of Existential Hope **I want to do to Existential Risk, what Transhumanism did for my Existential Angst: Shifting the focus from fatalism to optimistic problem solving. *

-**What do I mean?
-Let's start from beginning:**

 **Existential Angst**